-If a Non-Employee Director's service as a member of the Board of Directors is terminated for any reason other than death, Total Disability or retirement, any portion of an Option granted to such individual that is not then exercisable will terminate.
-Any portion of the Option that is then exercisable will remain exercisable for two years after his or her service terminates or until the expiration of the stated term of the Option, whichever occurs first.
+If a Non-Employee Director's service as a member of the Board of Directors is terminated for any reason other than death, total disability or retirement, any portion of a Non-Employee Director Option granted to such individual that is not then exercisable will terminate.
+Any portion of the Non-Employee Director Option that is then exercisable will remain exercisable for two years after his or her service terminates or until the expiration of the Non-Employee Director Option's stated term, whichever occurs first.

-If a Non-Employee Director's service as a member of the Board is terminated by reason of his or her death or Total Disability, then all Options granted to the director under the 1997 Plan (whether or not vested at such time) will become immediately exercisable and remain exercisable for a period of two years after the effective date of the director's termination of service or until the original expiration of the Options, whichever first occurs.
+If a Non-Employee Director's service as a member of the Board is terminated by reason of his or her death or total disability, then all Non-Employee Director Options granted to the Non-Employee Director (whether or not vested at such time) will become immediately exercisable and remain exercisable for a period of two years after the effective date of the Non-Employee Director's termination of service or until the original expiration of the Non-Employee Director Option's stated term, whichever first occurs.

-If a Non-Employee Director retires on or after age 65 and after 10 years of service as a director, all Options granted to the director will become immediately exercisable and may be exercised for five years after the date of retirement or until the expiration of the stated term of the Option, whichever first occurs.
+If a Non-Employee Director retires on or after age 65 and after ten years of service as a director, all Non-Employee Director Options granted to the Non-Employee Director will become immediately exercisable and may be exercised for five years after the date of retirement or until the expiration of the Non-Employee Director Options' stated term, whichever occurs first.

 Restricted Stock Awards.
-A Restricted Stock Award is an award typically for a fixed number of shares of Common Stock, which are subject to vesting or other restrictions.
+A Restricted Stock Award is an award typically for a fixed number of shares of common stock, which are subject to vesting or other restrictions.
 The Committee must specify the price, if any, or services the recipient must provide for the shares of Restricted Stock, the conditions on vesting (which may include, among others, the passage of time or specified performance objectives or both) and any other restrictions (for example, restrictions on transfer) imposed on the shares.
-If the recipient ceases to be employed by the Company, the Committee will determine the effect of termination on the Restricted Stock and in doing so may make distinctions based upon the cause of termination or otherwise.
+If the recipient ceases to be employed by or provide service to the Company, the Committee will determine the effect of termination on the Restricted Stock and in doing so may make distinctions based upon the cause of termination or otherwise.

 Stock Bonuses.
 A Stock Bonus represents a bonus in shares for services rendered.
-The Committee may grant stock bonuses to any or all Eligible Employees to reward special services, contributions or achievements or for past services in the ordinary course, in such manner and on such terms and conditions (including any restrictions on the shares) as the Committee may determine from time to time.
+The Committee may grant stock bonuses to any or all Eligible Persons to reward special services, contributions or achievements or for past services in the ordinary course, in such manner and on such terms and conditions (including any restrictions on the shares) as the Committee may determine from time to time.
 The number of shares so awarded will be determined by the Committee and may be granted independently or in lieu of cash bonuses or other awards.